Catalogue: Traditional Program: Pre-Professional Programs

 Unacceptable courses - None of the 90 semester hours of minimum collegiate requirements listed or described or recommended above may be met by the following courses: correspondence courses, courses in physical training, military science, or dogmatic religion; courses in mathematics or science designed for non-science majors; course credit granted without college level testing.

-Pre-Physical Therapy Program (Masters of Science in Physical Therapy: School of Health Related Professions: The University of Mississippi Medical Center)
+Pre-Physical Therapy Program (Doctorate in Physical Therapy: School of Health Related Professions: The University of Mississippi Medical Center)

 For candidates seeking admission into the DPT Class the successful completion (a grade of C or better) of the prerequisite courses below is required, and candidates must provide evidence of 40 hours of observation in at least two physical therapy clinical departments.
 A minimum of 5 of the 8 courses specified below must be completed (with grades) to be eligible to apply.
 All prerequisite courses must be successfully completed for a student to be admitted.

 Candidates seeking admission into the class may elect to complete either ALL of the current prerequisite list (UMMC website) or the revised prerequisite list below.